Saturday, 30 May 2015

 METHOD :

 Let us prepare the dough first.
 Take the flour in a bowl.
-Add 2tbsp oil and 2 pinches of salt and rub well for 1 minute.
+Add 2tbsp oil and 2 pinches of salt, rub well for 1 minute.

-Prepare a smooth dough adding water little by little.
-Cover the dough for 1/2 an hour with a wet cloth.
-I just use a plate!
+Prepare a smooth dough adding little water at a time.
+Cover it for half an hour with a wet cloth.
+I used a plate!

 Let us prepare the filling now.
 Wash the minced mutton thoroughly.
-Marinate with enough salt & wash thoroughly after about two hours!
+Marinate with enough salt, wash thoroughly after about two hours!
 This helps get rid of the raw meat smell!
 Again marinate with a little of salt & turmeric!
-Keep aside for some 2 hours!
+Keep aside for 2 hours!

 Chop, mince & wash the spices required!

-Heat the oil in a wok & temper with the cumin seeds.
+Heat oil in a wok, temper with cumin seeds.
 Add the minced garlic.
-As it releases aroma, add the chopped onion & green chillies and fry for a minute at low heat!.
+As it releases aroma, add the chopped onion & green chillies, fry for a minute at low heat!.

 Add the minced mutton, stir and cover, set the heat at minimal.

-Open cover after some 25-30 minutes & add the powdered spices, mix well & cover again!
-Cook at minimal heat for some 12 to 15 minutes, open cover, increase the heat & stir fry to dry the remaining release water!
+Remove cover after 25-30 minutes, add the powdered spices, mix well & cover again!
+Cook at minimal heat for 12 to 15 minutes, remove cover, increase the heat, stir fry to dry the remaining release water!

-Now remove the cover from the dough, knead for a minute & make balls from it!
+Now remove the cover from the dough, knead for a minute make balls from it!
 Roll out round shaped parathas.
-At this point I fail to roll them paper thin as in the shops!
-The reason why I cannot make rumble roti!
+At this point I failed to roll them paper thin as in the shops!

-Place 2-3 tbsp of filling on it and brush with generous amount of beaten egg.
-Fold in from all sides.
+Place 2-3 tbsp of filling on it, brush with generous amount of beaten egg.
+Fold in from all the sides.
 It will take the shape of a square!
 Just lightly roll, I fear breakage!

 Heat enough oil in a wok.
 Deep fry each at a time, flipping over after 1 side is done.